koengit/bluetooth/example/notes.md

 #define BT_UUID_OCTAVIUS_CHARACTERISTIC            BT_UUID_DECLARE_16(0xff22)
 ```

 When the GATT client, the Alexa, is started, it begins by synchronously activating the BLE hardware by calling `bt_enable(NULL);`.
+This can be done asynchronously by replacing `NULL` with a callback to be invoked when the hardware is started.
 After this, it will install two callbacks which are invoked when connections are established or broken.

 ```c
 static void connected(struct bt_conn *conn, u8_t conn_err){...}